BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab4.md

 ### D1: DNS Installation and Configuration*

-1. Resolve public domains using your `Lab-4-DNS` machine as the recursive resolver.
+1. Resolve public domains using your `Lab-4-DNS` machine as the recursive resolver for internal IPs only.
 You should be able to look up public domains from your `Lab-4-Internal` machine.

 ### D2: DNS Security

 1. Disable zone transfers.
-1. Limit recursive queries to the internal network of `192.168.0.0/16`.

 ## Submission
 You don't need to submit anything for this lab.
 All of the above criteria will auto-graded.
 Once you have finished the lab you will have to do a verbal pass off with a TA.